 b) the purpose for data collection, e.g. analytics or model training.

-The NWDAF retrieves the user consent to data collection and usage from UDM for a user, i.e. SUPI prior to collecting user data from an NF as described in clause 6.2.2 and from a DCCF as described in clause 6.2.6.
+The NWDAF retrieves the user consent to data collection and usage from UDM for a user, i.e. SUPI, prior to collecting user data from an NF as described in clause 6.2.2 and from a DCCF as described in clause 6.2.6, and prior to retrieving data from NWDAF (either directly or via DCCF) or ADRF (either directly or via DCCF).